hydrojumbo/Laurasaur/README.md

   sendFromGmailPassword = 'yourGmailPassword'

 ### Setting Up The Data Spreadsheet ###
 There are 5 required columns in the Data Spreadsheet that are required.
-All other columns, if they are included, will be available as parameters that you can reference in the template by column header.
+All other columns, if they are included, will be available as parameters that you can reference in the template by their column header.
 All column headers must be unique within a spreadsheet.

   ToPrefix   => the prefix of the person to whom this message is addressed